Chapter 17:

 Leon was pissed.
 Sera just smiled and pocketed the dice like it was nothing.

 The ocean stretched wide, the moon’s pale light quivering across the surface.
-He’d always liked this spot—the stillness, the solitude.
-Some nights it felt like the only place left where he could just be.
-No duties.
-No city noise.
-Just him and the sea.
+He’d always liked this spot.
+It felt like the only place left where he could just be.
+Him, and the sea.

-His gaze drifted upward to the moon, hanging above the waves.
-His granddaughter used to ask if people lived up there.
+His eyes drifted to the moon, hanging above the waves.
+His granddaughter used to ask him if people lived up there.
 He’d laugh, tell her it was just rock.
 She’d insist her father said it was made of cheese, and he’d find himself looking a little longer afterward, as though she might be right.

 His smile softened.
 Those days were gone now.